Article updated with more recent statistics in November 2019.

 In the United States, there is a central regulation concerning chemicals: California Proposition 65.
 This compulsory warning applies if there are any chemicals contained that may cause cancer.
 If you see this warning on your Christmas tree, you should ask the retailer for more details.

 In the European Union, two substances in Christmas trees are particularly monitored under the REACH regulation:

 1) Cadmium – REACH Annex XVII which relates to coatings and plastic parts.
 Generally speaking, exposure to cadmium used in artificial trees would pose no harm but as its effects can be severe, it’s worthwhile knowing this chemical might be present.

 2) Lead – REACH Annex XVII which relates to metal parts.
 Lead exposure can be very serious, even fatal so be vigilant about labeling and ensure limited contact with metal parts.

 But consumers should be reassured by the fact that many chemicals are now regulated, prohibited and carefully checked.

 And some manufacturers go even further and request that any painted surface or coating resist hand rubbing or soaking in water.

-According to the CEO of API, “each year, API performs hundreds of tests on Christmas trees and decorations to ensure they meet quality guidelines.
-While Christmas comes only once a year, API releases tens of festive decoration product reports every day.
+According to the CEO of API Lab, “each year, API Lab performs hundreds of tests on Christmas trees and decorations to ensure they meet quality guidelines.
+While Christmas comes only once a year, API Lab releases tens of festive decoration product reports every day, mostly between July and September.
 This inspections and lab testing help manufacturers and retailers raise their level of attention on this particularly sensitive item.
 As this industry is constantly submitted to great surveillance, potential untrustworthy suppliers are rapidly identified as suspicious and most of the time undergo audit to prove their reliability.”